swetha-mehtre/travel_planner/README.md

-# 🌍 WanderMind - Musafir Not Bhatak
+# 🌍 travel planner - Musafir Not Bhatak

 An AI-powered travel itinerary planner that transforms your trip planning experience into a seamless, personalized adventure.
 Discover destinations, plan trips, and create unforgettable journeys.